AliLtfa/Censr/README.md

 ### Firefox

-**Note**: This extension currently uses Chrome's Offscreen Documents API which is not available in Firefox.
-Firefox support may be added in a future version.
+ This extension may be used for FireFox (both mobile and web) by directly downloading it from the extension store.

 ## Usage